Fulham manager Parker hails Lookman’s ‘first class’ performance against Manchester United | Goal.com

 “He's a huge player, someone who is going to be the difference-maker at the top end of the pitch.
 He needs to keep on improving and doing that.”

-Lookman will hope to continue his sizzling performances when Fulham take Burnley in a FA Cup tie on Sunday.
+Lookman will hope to continue his sizzling performances when Fulham take on Burnley in an FA Cup tie on Sunday.